Weakly Supervised Disentangled Generative Causal Representation Learning: Experiments

 \section{Experiments}

+We present the experimental studies in causal controllable generation in Section~\ref{sec:contgen} which demonstrate the effectiveness of DEAR in causal disentanglement and support the theory in Section~\ref{sec:dear_main}.
+Based on these theoretical and empirical justifications, we then apply the representations learned by DEAR in downstream prediction tasks in Section~\ref{sec:downstream}, and show the benefits of the disentangled causal representations in terms of sample efficiency and distributional robustness.
+In addition, we investigate the performance of DEAR in learning the causal structure and weighted adjacency of the SCM prior in Section~\ref{sec:exp_learnA}.
+We also provide ablation studies in terms of varying regularization strength $\lambda$ and various amounts of annotated labels in Section~\ref{sec:ablation}.\footnote{The code and data sets are available at \url{https://github.com/xwshen51/DEAR}.}

-We evaluate our methods on two datasets.
-The first one is a synthesized dataset Pendulum similar to the one in \citet{yang2020causalvae}.
-As shown in Figure \ref{fig:pend}, each image is generated by four continuous factors: \textit{pendulum\_angle}, \textit{light\_angle}, \textit{shadow\_length} and \textit{shadow\_position} whose underlying structure is given in Figure \ref{fig:causal_structure}(a) following physical mechanisms.
-To make the dataset realistic, we introduce random noises when generating the two effects from the causes, corresponding to the measurement error.
+We evaluate our methods on two data sets where the ground-truth generative factors are causally related, while most data sets used in previous disentanglement work are assumed or designed to have independent generative factors, for example, in the large scale experimental study by \citet{Locatelloetal19}.
+The first data set that we use is a synthesized data set, Pendulum, similar to the one in \citet{yang2020causalvae}.
+As shown in Figure~\ref{fig:pend}, each image is generated by four continuous factors: \textit{pendulum\_angle}, \textit{light\_angle}, \textit{shadow\_length} and \textit{shadow\_position} whose underlying structure is given in Figure~\ref{fig:causal_structure}(a) following physical mechanisms.
+To make the data set realistic, we introduce random noises when generating the two effects from the causes, representing the measurement error.
 We further introduce 20\% corrupted data whose shadow is randomly generated, mimicking some environmental disturbance.
-The sample sizes for training, validation and test set are all 6,724.\footnote{The Pendulum dataset will be released as a causal disentanglement benchmark soon.
-The code is available at \url{https://github.com/xwshen51/DEAR}.}
+The sample sizes for the training, validation and test set are all 6,724.

-The second one is a real human face dataset CelebA \citep{liu2015deep}, containing 202,599 images with 40 labelled binary attributes.
-Among them we consider two groups of causally related factors shown in \ref{fig:causal_structure}(b,c).
-We believe these two datasets are diverse enough to assess our methods.
-All the details of experimental setup and architectures are given in Appendix \ref{app:exp_detail}.
+The second one is a real human face data set, CelebA~\citep{liu2015deep}, with 40 labeled binary attributes.
+Among them, we consider two groups of causally related factors of interests as shown in Figure~\ref{fig:causal_structure}(b,c).
+The sample sizes for the training, validation and test set are 162,770, 19,867, and 19,962.
+We believe these two data sets are diverse enough to assess our methods because they cover real and synthesized data, with continuous and discrete annotated labels.
+In addition, we test our method on benchmark data sets \citep{gondal2019transfer} where the generative factors are independent.
+The results are given in Appendix~\ref{app:ind_benchmark}.
+All the details of the experimental setup, network architectures and the synthesized data set are given in Appendix~\ref{app:exp_detail}.
+Notably, all VAEs and DEAR use the same network architecture for the encoder and decoder (generator).